-The PGY2 resident will care for patients and be a resource for providers at The Heart Group, cardiology specialist practice at Lancaster General Health.
-The Heart Group is a large cardiology practice comprised of 28 cardiologists and more than 20 nurse practitioners.
-The main office cares for patients with general cardiology needs as well as subspecialty needs including heart failure (HF), electrophysiology, valvular heart disease, and cardiovascular risk reduction.
+The PGY2 resident will care for patients and be a resource for providers at a large cardiology practice.
 The resident will provide direct patient care in the Heart Failure (HF) and outpatient diuretic clinics.
 The pharmacists in these clinics utilize a collaborative drug therapy management (CDTM) agreement to perform medication titration of HF guideline directed medical therapy (GDMT), and protocols for the initiation of intravenous diuretic therapy.
-The PGY2 resident will gain experience in caring for HF patients in both the office setting and via telephone/electronic means.
-In addition to direct patient care, the PGY2 resident will be exposed to other specialty clinic types in the practice and serve as a pharmacist resource for the providers and office staff.

-Care Connections is a community care team providing an innovative, intensive, and temporary primary care medical home for high-risk patients striving to meet the needs of individuals who have been admitted to the hospital multiple times related to various social determinants of health and medical complexity.
+Care Connections is a community care team providing an innovative, intensive, and temporary primary care medical home for high-risk patients striving to meet the needs of individuals who have been admitted to the hospital multiple times due to a combination of behavioral health and medical challenges.
 The resident will perform various roles involving comprehensive medication management and transition of care services as part of a multi-disciplinary team that includes, but is not limited to physicians, fellows, nurse practitioners, nurse case managers, patient care navigators, chaplains, and social workers.

 Medication Therapy Management (MTM): Penn Medicine Lancaster General Health partners with third party payers to identify and address potential gaps in care.
 Gaps in care are addressed via targeted medication reviews (TMR) or comprehensive medication review (CMR).
 Examples include, but are not limited to, lack of recommended therapy based on patient disease state(s), medication adherence concerns, medication cost concerns, and therapies with increased risk to the patient via drug-drug, drug-disease, or other interactions.
 The resident conducts the TMR or CMR with the patient either in-person or via telephone.
 Medications are reviewed with the patient and identified gaps in care are communicated to the appropriate health care provider.